Bodybuilding.com Store Articles Forum BodySpace

-The program is touted to have the benefits of being able to maximize nutritional intake, stabilize hunger and support metabolism, all things that most dieters are looking for.
-Learn more about it right here.
+The program is touted to have the benefits of being able to maximize nutritional intake, stabilize hunger and support metabolism.
+Learn more here.

 It started first with the Ultimate New York Body Plan, which was based upon similar principles of that used in the TV show series, "Extreme Makeover".
 Now, the follow up diet, The Ultimate New York Diet is starting to gain real popularity.
 Is the diet really a good choice to follow?